top of page

 About Us and Our Kennel

-I personally have owned several breeds of dog ranging from the tiny Poodle to the colossal Newfoundland.
+Our home is located in Georgetown Texas and my kennel is devoted to preserving the original working traits of the German Shepherd Dog.
+I personally have owned several breeds of dog ranging from the tiny toy Poodle to the colossal Newfoundland.
 I've always shared my home with at least one canine, but have been training dogs since the age of seven; handling canines has always been natural for me.
 I received my first German Shepherd, by the name of Buck, at the age of ten and absolutely fell in love with him.
-My family and I would raise Buck for about 20 months before he went on to become a Police K-9.
+My family and I would raise Buck for about 12 months before he went on to become a Police K-9.
 I admired everything about the breed; their intelligence, loyalty, and of course their gorgeous good looks.
 After importing my first GSD in 2008, my passion for these dogs only continued to grow and my obsession for the breed formed!

-Our dogs have a clean outdoor/indoor kennel set up with ac and heating.
+Our dogs have a clean outdoor/indoor kennel set up with AC and heating.
 Kennels are cleaned daily.
 However, our dogs are also a part of the family and live inside the house with us.
 Each dog is worked daily in either obedience, tracking, or protection and given plenty of exercise throughout the day.
 We also like to take our shepherds on regular trips to the lake, parks, and hiking trails.
 (I often like to post pictures of these outings on our Facebook and instagram pages.)

 A little bit about our puppy routine:

 Puppies are born and kept inside the house and exposed to daily family life.
-We socialize our pups with a wide varity of people, dogs, and other animals.
+We socialize our pups with a wide variety of people, dogs, and other animals.
 They are also exposed to loud sudden noises, such as cars, banging pots and pans, and gunshots.
 We introduce "odd" types of flooring such as tarps, tiles, wood and the balance ball for the pups to get accustomed to.
 Basic obedience and drive building are started at an early age.
 Puppies are also fed in their crates to associate the crate with a pleasant experience.

-I am also an advocate for the "Super Dog" Program, where puppies are given early neurological stimulation to help prepare them for the future.
+I am an advocate for the "Super Dog" Program, where puppies are given early neurological stimulation to help prepare them for the future.
 More information about this program can be found here: http://breedingbetterdogs.com/article/early-neurological-stimulation

 Puppies enjoying the outside play area